studybuffalo/studybuffalo/README.rst

     > Performing system checks...
     > System check identified no issues (0 silenced).
-    > Django version 2.1.4, using settings 'config.settings.development'
+    > Django version #.#.#, using settings 'config.settings.development'
     > Starting development server at http://127.0.0.1:8000/
     > Quit the server with CTRL-BREAK.

-10. The following user accounts are included for testing:
+10. If fixture data was loaded, the following user accounts will be
+    available:

     - **Admin Account**: ``username`` = ``admin``, ``email`` =
       ``admin@email.com``, and ``password`` = ``admin``